Alternatively use `pip`.

 Options:

-: Monitor recovery for specific table only--node, -n
+- --table, -t: Monitor recovery for specific table only

-: Monitor recovery on specific node only--watch, -w
+- --node, -n: Monitor recovery on specific node only

-: Refresh interval for watch mode in seconds (default: 10)--recovery-type
+- --refresh-interval: Refresh interval for watch mode in seconds (default: 10)

-: Filter by recovery type - PEER, DISK, or all (default: all)--include-transitioning
+- --recovery-type: Filter by recovery type - PEER, DISK, or all (default: all)

 Examples: